 - For annual samples (or samples taken less frequently), report the highest of multiple values and range (if applicable).
 For example: If more than one source is sampled or more than one sample is collected, report the highest of multiple values in the Level Detected column.
 You should report the lowest and highest sample results in the Range column.
 This will enable you to report sample results from multiple sources without having to list them separately.
-You may list them separately if they serve different distribution areas. - For contaminants where compliance is based on a locational running annual average, report the highest locational running annual average of those calculated (if more than one) and range of sample results (example: TTHMs and HAA5s).
+You may list them separately if they serve different distribution areas. - For contaminants where compliance is based on a running annual average, report the highest running annual average and range (example: TTHMs and HAA5s).
 The last three quarterly averages of the previous year are needed to calculate the first quarterly average.
-The range would be the highest and lowest individual detected sample results for the year. - If no VOCs, IOCs, PFAS, or SOCs were detected, insert the following statement: "We had no detections of Volatile Organic Compounds, Inorganic Compounds, or Synthetic Organic Compounds." in a separate area of your CCR. - Include "Sources of Contamination" which can be found in the last column of Table 1: Detected Contaminants.
+The range would be the highest and lowest individual detected sample results for the year. - If no VOCs, IOCs, or SOCs were detected, insert the following statement: "We had no detections of Volatile Organic Compounds, Inorganic Compounds, or Synthetic Organic Compounds." in a separate area of your CCR. - Include "Sources of Contamination" which can be found in the last column of Table 1: Detected Contaminants.